katnoria/dqn/README.md

 Use notebooks/Trainer.ipynb to see how the agent was trained.

-The file Report.ipynb includes the information of how the agent was trained, its performance against a player that chooses actions randomly  and future ideas.
+The file **Report.ipynb** includes the information of how the agent was trained, its performance against a player that chooses actions randomly and future ideas.

-*Report.pdf was generated from the Report notebook.*
+*Report.pdf was generated from the Report notebook.
+It is best to view Report.ipynb and use pdf only in cases where Reports notebook cannot be opened/rendered*

 **Note:** *The training and testing was performed on local Ubuntu 16.04.*